GashinRS/kvasir-server-fork/Writerside/topics/What-is-Kvasir.md

 generate knowledge, bringing applications together through interoperability and bridging the gap between a decentralized Web and modern Cloud development.

-The platform is being developed at [IDLab](https://idlab.technology) in the context of [SolidLab](https://solidlab.be) and is currently in early prototype stage.
+The platform now offers core functionalities and is being further developed at [IDLab](https://idlab.technology).

 ## Planned Features